 When to visit?

-As you can see from the following sign, there is water at Nahal HaShofet all year round.
+As you can see from the following sign, there is water at Nahal HaShofet all year round (though in Autumn, there will be little water).
 Thus you can visit anytime.
-But if you want to enjoy cooler weather and see flowers, I would suggest visiting towards the end of Winter and Spring.
+But if you want to enjoy cooler weather and see flowers, I suggest visiting towards the end of Winter and Spring.

-Timewise, if you plan to visit on a Saturday or during holidays, you should keep in mind this is a popular place.
+Timewise, if you plan to visit on a Saturday or during holidays, you should keep in mind that it is a popular place.
 Therefore I would suggest either arriving early or visiting during weekdays.

 Few Words About Nahal HaShofet